open-lambda/open-lambda/docs/worker/pip-mirror.md

 ```
 You can choose the worker name and the base image to initialize.

-Then in `config.json` edit the `pip_mirror` field with the url to your pip mirror with web at the end.
+Then in `config.json` edit the `pip_mirror` field with the url to your pip mirror.
-Do not include simple at the end, and ensure that the path is the path to base directory i.e.
+Do not include simple at the end, and ensure that it is the url with the location field.
-`{url}/web`.
+`{url}/{location}`.

 Before starting the worker ensure that in the registry directory
 you have created a `requirements.in` file with the required packages.